facebookresearch/dynalab/README.md

 **Extra model files**
 There may be a config file, or self-defined modules that you want to read or import in your handler.
 There are two ways to do this.
 1. Include these files in the dynalab config and read / import them directly without worrying about paths.
-This also means that all file structure will be flattented.
+This also means that all file structure will be flattened.
 Firstly, run `dynalab-cli init -n <name_of_your_model> --amend` and fill the `model_files` list with the list of file paths inside the root directory, e.g.
    ```
    {
        "model_files": ["configs/model_config.json", "src/my_model.py"]